Homeowners taking out buildings insurance alongside their mortgage could be paying over the odds. Here’s why.

 One consumer who got stung by not shopping around, Sheila Daily, wrote to Confused.com expert Chris Torney to ask if she was entitled to compensation from her mortgage provider after she discovered she’d been overpaying for 20 years.

 She said: “When we took out our mortgage more than 20 years ago, one of the conditions was to take out buildings insurance with the bank at £45 a month.

 “I have recently paid off the mortgage and changed my insurance through Confused.com.
 My combined buildings and content cover now amounts to £15 monthly.

 “This constitutes an overall monthly saving of over £30 monthly.
 Do I have a case for compensation with Halifax?”

 It’s your job to shop around

-Unfortunately for this homeowner, and anyone else in this situation, compensation is a very unlikely option, despite having potentially paid out more than necessary for a home insurance policy for the past two decades.
+Unfortunately for this homeowner, and anyone else in this situation, compensation is an unlikely outcome.
+This is the case even despite having potentially paid out more than necessary for a home insurance policy for the past two decades.

 In Mrs Daily’s case, Torney said: “Unfortunately companies are under no obligation to compensate customers simply for offering poor value.”

-Alex Higgs, Confused.com's home insurance commercial analyst explains why many providers offer such a poor deal on buildings cover.
+Alex Higgs, Confused.com’s home insurance expert, explains why many providers offer such a poor deal on buildings cover.